 The drive belt needs to be replaced as soon as it starts to show signs of wear.
 NEVER use a defective drive belt under any circumstances.
-Indications of excessive belt wear are fraying, squealing when in use, a belt that emits smoke, or a burning rubber smell when in use.
+Indications of excessive belt wear are fraying, squealing when in use, a belt that emit smoke or a burning rubber smell when in use.

-Under normal operating conditions, a drive belt may last approximately six months.
-If your drive belt is not attaining this life span, check the drive belt for proper pulley alignment and spacing.
+Under normal operating conditions, a drive belt may last approximately 6 months.
+If your trowel is not reaching this kind of life span for drive belt wear, check the drive belt for proper pulley alignment and spacing.